Privacy Policy

 Open source

 Our code is open source on GitHub.
-You can verify every claim in this policy by reading the source code.
+You can verify many technical claims in this policy by reading the source code.
+Operational settings, external providers, and network behavior can also affect how a deployed instance works.

 Changes to this policy